Diamond-standard food from the city of coal – no one saw this one coming.

 Their fabulously succulent seared King Island beef fillet, comes with the creamiest truffled potato puree, and if you like a drink with your meal (as I – cough – may well do), then this is the spot.
 There are wines and cocktails aplenty, and the beer list is massive (they won Beer & Brewer magazine’s ‘Best Beer Restaurant’ in 2010).

-The following morning, I farewell Newcastle (in my stretchiest pair of pants) with a bowl of creamy polenta porridge and poached rhubarb at Merewether Surfhouse – yet another new venture, which pays homage to iconic Sydney restaurant Icebergs.
+The following morning, I farewell Newcastle (in my stretchiest pair of pants) with a bowl of creamy polenta porridge and poached rhubarb at Merewether Surfhouse – which pays homage to iconic Sydney restaurant Icebergs.
 Set on the beachfront, the contemporary three-storey venue includes a kiosk, cafe, terrace bar and grill, and as good as my breakfast is, I get the feeling this’d be the ultimate spot for a sundowner; which pretty much decides it for me: I’m coming back.

-Their train and coach network also connects Newcastle via Broadmeadow station to Melbourne, Brisbane, Canberra and other NSW country centres.
+Their train and coach network also connects Newcastle via Broadmeadow station to Melbourne, Brisbane, Canberra, and other NSW country centres.
 Newcastle Airport (Williamtown) is located 30 minutes from Newcastle city centre with daily flights to and from Sydney, Brisbane, the Gold Coast and Melbourne as well as some regional NSW centres.

 Where to stay